Saw "Star Wars" Twenty-Seven Times

 Rewatching or rereading one's favorite stories is a very common, very human activity, as well as a principal hobby of any fandom.
 With film in particular it used to be very easy to visit your local film theater and remain seated as the same films were replayed several times again each day, for weeks on end.
 When home video became available near the end of the 1970s and early 1980s the public could finally watch their favorite films and TV series over and over again in the comfort of their own home.
 The Internet

 .
-Revisiting a piece of fiction several times over can come across as being obsessive and even unhealthy when the person enjoys spending more time in this fictional universe than in the bleak reality of his own life.
+Revisiting a piece of fiction several times over can come across as being obsessive and even unhealthy, with the clear implication that this person enjoys spending more time in this fictional universe than in the bleak reality of his own life.

 In fiction, such information about a character is usually brought up either by another